-Winged Gate B: This gate is not a split gate, as it is covered by a top.
-This Gate B is the finest most impressive of all the gates in the monuments of Sendang Duwur, or even among all the ancient gates of any place.
+WINGED GATE B: This gate is not a split gate, as a top covers it.
+This Gate B is the most excellent, most impressive of all the gates in the monuments of Sendang Duwur, or even among all the ancient gates of any place.
 It is both its beauty and the meaning of its decoration and architectural style.
-The height of the gate is approximately 5.12 m and the width from the end of the left wing to that of the right wing is about 5 m.
+The height of the gate is approximately 5.12 m, and the width from the end of the left wing to that of the right wing is about 5 m.
 The width of the entrance door is 70 cm and the height 1.80 m.
-Length of the path is about 4.7 m.
-The decoration of the top and the gate wings on the front (north) side is richer than those on the back (south) side of the gate.
-There is a difference in the left and right wing, because the upstanding panels below the left wing have no decorations and are smaller.
-The lower panels of the left wing touch immediately the heap of rockstones which form the steep slope of the grounds below the mosque and the tombhouse of the most sacred grave.
+Length of the path is approximately 4.7 m.
+The decoration of the top and the gate wings on the front (north) side is more abundant than those on the back (south) side of the gate.
+There is a difference in the left and right wing because the upstanding panels below the left wing have no decorations and are smaller.
+The lower panels of the left wing touch immediately the heap of rock stones which form the steep slope of the grounds below the mosque and the tomb house of the most sacred grave.

 The frame of the door on the front side of the gate has a decoration of a kala-marga arch, an arch ending on both sides in deer heads which face outwards.
-From the kala head of which the outline is seen, there comes a frame of flat scrolls.
-On both ends of the upper frames which are lying straight are animal heads with tusks and teeth like crocodile, classified as makara motifs.
+From the kala head of which the outline sees, there comes a frame of flat scrolls.
+On both ends of the upper frames which are lying straight are animal heads with tusks and teeth like a crocodile, classified as makara motifs.
 The makaras are hanging down from the corners of the upper frame of the door.
-Below these two deer heads are decorative motifs of growing plants among clumps of rockstones.
-The staircase of the gate with two pairs of steps on both sides is decorated with a naga head with open mouth.
+Below these two deer heads are decorative motifs of growing plants among clumps of rock stones.
+The staircase of the gate with two pairs of steps on both sides decorates with a naga head with open mouth.
 The two nagas have a crown, while the lower part of the naga head rests on a square stone.
 The arabesque-like decoration above the kala head consists of a pair of wings and some kinds of plants.

-On the summit of the gate are visible clumps of rockstones.
-On both sides of the summit is depicted a building with a pointed roof standing on a terrace.
-The two gate wings are depicted by the border lines separating the feathers of the wing.
+On the summit of the gate are visible clumps of rock stones.
+On both sides of the summit is depicted as a building with a pointed roof standing on a terrace.
+The two gate wings describe by the border lines separating the feathers of the wing.
 On the lower part of the wings are decorations of scrolls and large curls.
 On the summit of the gate is also a decoration of the top frame consisting of scrolls with pointed and slanting ends.
 The summit of the crown which is smaller than that of the lower gate is not rich in decoration and has only triangles of lines.